 The other day, I received a call from Sandy in New York.
-She was ecstatic because her sponsored child, Erica, had asked to be her friend on Facebook and wanted to know if she could correspond with her child through Facebook instead of writing letters.
+She was ecstatic because the girl she sponsored, Erica, had asked to be her friend on Facebook and wanted to know if she could correspond with her child through Facebook instead of writing letters.
 After all, it would be so much more convenient for her.

 Why, you ask?
 Wouldn’t it save money?
 Wouldn’t it save time?

-It probably would, but it could also come at the expense of you and your sponsored child’s safety, and this type of communication places the child, family and church partner staff in a difficult situation.
+It probably would, but it could also come at the expense of you and the child’s safety, and this type of communication places the child, family and church partner staff in a difficult situation.

 It’s not uncommon for someone who knows a child who is sponsored to create an account on a social networking site and pretend to be the child, to contact the sponsor and ask for money, and to threaten the child’s well-being if money isn’t provided.

-We cannot protect you or your sponsored child if we are not involved in the correspondence between you and the child.
+We cannot protect you or the child you sponsor if we are not involved in the correspondence between the two of you.
 We also have a responsibility to protect the children from sponsors who don’t have the children’s best interest in mind.

 Without being the center of the correspondence process, we also cannot ensure that you don’t inadvertently write something inappropriate or offensive to the child – cross-cultural sensitivities seem to appear out of nowhere, even out of good intentions.

-If you are contacted by your sponsored child outside of Compassion’s portals (e.g., by phone, e-mail, Facebook, Twitter, etc.), please don’t respond, even to say, “I’m sorry but I can’t talk with you in this manner.”
+If you are contacted by the child or youth you sponsor outside of Compassion’s portals (e.g., by phone, e-mail, Facebook, Twitter, etc.), please don’t respond, even to say, “I’m sorry but I can’t talk with you in this manner.”
 And please let us know about the contact.

 If it happens in Facebook or Twitter, please use the site’s “block” feature to block the person from asking you to be their friend.
 I know this may sound harsh, but please try to imagine what could happen if these guidelines weren’t in place.